eliahreeves/uart-alu-icebreaker-fpga/README.md

 # UART ALU

-In this assignment I created an Arithmetic Logic Unit (ALU) that can perform a variety of operations on integers.
+In this project I created an Arithmetic Logic Unit (ALU) that can perform a variety of operations on integers.
+The ALU is designed for an iCEBreaker FPGA.
 The ALU supports the following operations:

   * Echo back input.
   * Addition on a list of 32-bit integers.